Abhisheikh-G/ts-portfolio/posts/how-to-get-your-first-webdev-job.md

 and you'll learn a lot about what to say and not say, how to present yourself succinctly, and you'll gain insight into how you can improve.

 You should never look at a failed interview as a bad thing.
 It's just another chance to succeed.
 In essence, it's no different than dealing with an error in your console.
 You simply need to figure out where to improve and it will only be a matter of time.
+I hope you found this article helpful.
+I will keep updating it as I grow and gain more insights.
+Take care of yourself and remember you can do it if you sincerely try.